 Ordering with Ease

-Ordering via the internet is set to overtake phone orders in most areas of the U.S. this year—or it’s already happened where you are.
-Companies are standing by to make deliveries, or you can leverage your own website.
+Did you know that 70% of consumers would rather order online directly from a company than through a third-party app?* Companies are standing by to make deliveries, or you can leverage your own website.
 There are advantages to each strategy, depending on your business model.
 Let’s review the basics.

 Choice & Marketing